 By 1796, the area around the fort site had become the Town of Rome.
-(At the time it was fashionable to adopt classical names for new communities.
-Central New York is dotted with them; Syracuse and Ithaca are the best-known, but there are also Cicero, Hector, Ilion, Rome, and many others.
+Due largely to classics-obsessed surveyor's clerk (and, later, land-board secretary) Robert Harpur, classical names were assigned to a many new communities in Central New York.
+Syracuse and Ithaca are the best-known, but there are also Cicero, Hector, Ilion, Rome, and many others.
 For good measure there is also a Romulus!)
 Also in 1796, the early Rome Canal allowed continuous navigation between Wood Creek (which led to Lake Ontario) and the Mohawk River headwaters, sparking growth.
 A pioneer named Dominick Lynch purchased the land around the fort site.
 The village he founded there was briefly named Lynchville, then Fort Stanwix, and finally Rome.

 With the opening of the Erie Canal in 1825, Rome began to thrive.
 The fort itself was abandoned, a mere "mound of dirt."
 As the village grew, streets and buildings covered much of the site.

 Rome became a city in February 1870.
 It became known for cheese-making, later for copper and brass manufacture.
 During World War II and the Cold War era, Griffiss Air Force Base buttressed the local economy from 1941 until its closing in 1993.